 One of the few buildings which will remain is the warehouse for our Opera’s scenic equipment.
 It dates from 1895 and was designed by Charles Garnier, the creator of “Opéra Garnier” (and the Casino in Monte-Carlo etc...) (see previous posts).
 Part of the building is today occupied as a second scene by “Odéon – Théatre de l’Europe”.

 Just behind this building you can find one of the few remainders of the last walls surrounding Paris, the Thiers Wall, built 1841-44 and destroyed 1919-29, without ever having really served.
 However, when it disappeared it offered space to build the boulevards that now run around Paris (“Boulevards des Maréchaux”).
-It seems that these rests of the wall will be saved.
+It seems that these remains of the wall will be saved.

 Very close, there is additional trace of this wall, which has been saved and integrated in another new, small park, "Jardin des Hauts-de-Malesherbes”, close to the “Green Tower” (see previous post).
 You can read the construction years 1842-43.